grpc/proposal/A72-open-telemetry-tracing.md

 around the lack of binary propagator API to support `grpc-trace-bin`.
 In fact, TextMap propagator does not show visible performance impact for C++, which is the most sensitive language to performance, based on internal micro benchmarking.
-Therefore, gRPC will only support `grpc-trace-bin` and TextMap propagators.
+Therefore, gRPC will only support propagating `grpc-trace-bin` in TextMap propagator.

 gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
 This grpc-provided propagator still uses the `grpc-trace-bin` header for context